Datadog SIEM

 When the

-security signal.In the lab scenario, you aren't sure this rule is a good fit for your current needs.
+lambda_function_modified > 0condition is met, this rule will generate a security signal with aninfosecurity signal.In the lab scenario, you aren't sure this rule is a good fit for your current needs.
 Multiple IAM users are updating Lambda functions frequently in the build-up to a big product launch.
 Security signals for this rule are not useful for your team.

 That said, this could certainly be a useful rule in the future when you hope to manage Lambda functions only through infrastructure as code (IaC) and IAM roles.